observIQ/stanza/docs/types/severity.md

 ### How to use severity parsing

-All parser plugins, such as [`regex_parser`](/docs/plugins/regex_parser.md) support these fields inside of a `severity` block.
+All parser operators, such as [`regex_parser`](/docs/operators/regex_parser.md) support these fields inside of a `severity` block.

-If a severity block is specified, the parser plugin will perform the severity parsing _after_ performing its other parsing actions, but _before_ passing the entry to the specified output plugin.
+If a severity block is specified, the parser operator will perform the severity parsing _after_ performing its other parsing actions, but _before_ passing the entry to the specified output operator.

 ```yaml
 - id: my_regex_parser